fraction/dollar-sign/README.md

 Dollar Sign: Command Not Found
 =============================

-For when you accidentally copy the `$` and get "$: command not found".
+For when you accidentally copy the `$` from the command and get "$: command not found".

 ## Installation